kiharalab/Emap2secPlus/README.md

 ```
 The backend program will automatically call 4 fold networks and aggregate the final detection probabilities by majority vote of 4 networks.
 Output will be saved in "Predict_Result_WithPDB/REAL/[Input_Map_Name]".

-### 4. Detect and evaluate structure for experimental maps with 4 fold models
+### 4. Evaluate performance for experimental maps with 4 fold networks
 #### In the case that you are testing the software with a case, you can check the accuracy of the structure detection by Emap2sec+ by comparing the result with the known structure.
 This mode cannot be used in real scenarios where the native structure is not available.
 We usually use the mode to evaluate Emap2sec+ performance on testing dataset with known structures to verify its performance.
 This mode is also useful to measure the difference of the detected structure by Emap2sec+ with the structure currently assigned to the EM map.
 ```
 python3 main.py --mode=3 -F=[Map_path] -P=[PDB_path] --type=3 --gpu=0 --class=4 --contour=[contour_level]